This post may contain affiliate links. Please read my disclosure policy.

 But here’s the deal.

-This skillet rib eye steak recipe is a cinch with just a few steps that make for an absolutely scrumptious steak every time!
+This skillet ribeye steak recipe is a cinch with just a few steps that make for an absolutely scrumptious steak every time!

-Skillet Rib eye Steak Recipe
+How to Make Skillet Ribeye Steak Recipe

 Baking sheet with a raw rib eye steak with generous marbling.
 It is sprinkled with Stone House seasoning and rosemary // addapinch.com